ericniebler/meta/doc/index.md

 --------------------------------------------

+## Quick Start

+TODO show some simple uses.
+Make sure we show what Meta is good for before diving into terminology and esoteric concepts.

 ## Tutorial

-The tutorial begins with a brief introduction to traits, first-class traits, and type lists.
+The tutorial begins with a brief introduction to traits, aliases, and alias classes.
 Then it moves to trait composition and currying.
 Finally, it covers type list algorithms and algorithms for working on integer sequences.

+TODO This feels backwards.
+Algorithms come first.
+Everything else is in support of them.

-### Trait
+### Traits

-Traits are compile-time functions that operate on types.
+*Traits* are class templates that have a nested type alias called (by convention) `type`.
 For example,

 \snippet example/tutorial_snippets.cpp trait0

 is a trait taking an arbitrary number of types that always returns `void`.
-The return value of a trait is obtained from a nested type alias called (by convention) `type`.
-All of the traits in the C++11 standard library follow this convention.
-C++11 template aliases allow us to write:
+There are many familiar examples of traits in the Standard Library; `std::remove_reference` and `std::is_void` to name two.

+## Aliases

+An *alias* is a synonym for a type.
+C++11 introduced alias *templates*, which are names that refer to a family of types.
+Alias templates simplify template syntax and smooth out interface differences.
+Below is an example of an alias template:

 \snippet example/tutorial_snippets.cpp trait1

-and thus to omit the `typename X::type` when calling a trait.
-C++14 standard library provides `_t` trait aliases for all the traits in the standard library.
+Notice how `t_t<int, double>` becomes a synonym for `void`.
+The C++14 standard library provides `_t` alias templates for all the traits in the standard library.

-*Meta* provides `meta::eval<T>`, which evaluates the trait `T` by returning the tested `T::type` alias.
-This allows trait aliases to be written as follows:
+*Meta* provides `meta::eval<T>`, which "evaluates" the trait `T` by returning the tested `T::type` alias.
+This allows us to alias the nested `type` of a trait as follows:

 \snippet example/tutorial_snippets.cpp trait2

+\note Alias templates have primacy in Meta.
+This is different from other metaprogramming libraries you may be familiar with, which make traits (aka metafunctions) the prime abstraction.
+The rest of this guide uses the term "alias" to mean "alias template".

-### First-Class Trait
+### Alias Classes

-A *first-class trait* is a form of trait suitable for higher-order metaprogramming.
-It is a class (not a template!) with a nested trait called (by convention) `apply`:
+An *alias class* is a kind of alias suitable for higher-order metaprogramming.
+It is a class (not a template!) with a nested alias called (by convention) `apply`:

-\snippet example/tutorial_snippets.cpp first_class_trait0
+\snippet example/tutorial_snippets.cpp alias_class0

-*Meta* provides the `meta::apply<F, Args...>` trait that evaluates the first-class trait `F` with the arguments `Args`:
+All of the algorithms that take "functions" as arguments expect alias classes instead of raw aliases.  *Meta* provides the `meta::apply<F, Args...>` alias that evaluates the alias class `F` with the arguments `Args`:

-\snippet example/tutorial_snippets.cpp first_class_trait1
+\snippet example/tutorial_snippets.cpp alias_class1

-To turn an ordinary trait into a first-class trait *Meta* provides the `meta::quote<F>` trait:
+To turn an ordinary alias into an alias class *Meta* provides the `meta::quote<F>` trait:

-\snippet example/tutorial_snippets.cpp first_class_trait2
+\snippet example/tutorial_snippets.cpp alias_class2

-Note that in the first case we create a first-class trait that will evaluate the trait through `apply`, while in the second case we create a first-class trait containing the already evaluated result.
+Note that in the first case we create an alias class that evaluates to the trait itself, while in the second case we create an alias class that evaluates to the nested `type` of the trait.

+When "quoting" a trait, it is often desirable for the resulting alias class to refer to the nested `type` instead of the trait itself.
+For that we can use `meta::quote_trait`.
+Consider:

+\snippet example/tutorial_snippets.cpp alias_class3

+Notice that `meta::quote<std::add_pointer_t>` and `meta::quote_trait<std::add_pointer>`
+mean the same thing.

+\note You may wonder what advantage alias classes have over alias templates.
+An alias class is a *type* that represents a computation.
+Much of Meta revolves around types and the computation of types.
+Sometimes it's desirable to compute a computation, or to use a computation as an argument to another computation.
+In those cases, it's very handy for computations to themselves be types and not templates.

 ### Composition

-Multiple first-class traits can be composed into a single first-class trait using `meta::compose<F0, F1, ..., FN>`, which returns a new first-class trait that performs `FN(...
-(F1(F0(Args...)) )`:
+Multiple alias classes can be composed into a single alias class using `meta::compose<F0, F1, ..., FN>`, which returns a new alias class that performs `F0(F1(...(FN(Args...))))`:

 \snippet example/tutorial_snippets.cpp composition0

-### Partial function application (currying)
+### Partial function application

-Partial application is provided by binding a type to an argument of the trait using, e.g., `meta::bind_front` and `meta::bind_back` to bind a type to the first/last argument.
-That way, we can, e.g., create a trait that returns `true` if a type is the same as `float` by reusing the `std::is_same` trait:
+You can turn an alias class expecting *N* arguments into an alias class expecting *N-M* arguments by binding *M* arguments to the front or the back of its argument list.
+You can use `meta::bind_front` and `meta::bind_back` for that.
+Below we create an alias class that tests whether a type is `float` by reusing the `std::is_same` trait:

 \snippet example/tutorial_snippets.cpp partial_application0

-> TODO: `meta::curry` / `meta::uncurry`
+\note If `std::is_same` is a trait, why did we use `meta::quote` instead of `meta::quote_trait`?
+In this case, it makes no difference.
+In addition to being a trait, `std::is_same<X, Y>` inherits from `std::integral_constant<bool, true-or-false>` so we can construct an instance of `std::is_same<X, Y>` and test it in a `constexr` Boolean context.

 ### Logical operations